beelux/chip-8/chip8/README.md

 - Some roms are buggy (e.g. RPS), but they work well enough to demonstrate the interpreter's full functionality.
   - RPS has a bug where dual input might happen, I fear this might have to do with Processing and Java's AWT.

-Note that there was a best effort to make the interpreter immutable.
+Note that there was **a best effort to make the interpreter immutable**.

 ## Usage
 ### Run the interpreter